ferrocene/ferrocene/src/expressions.rst

 An :t:`immutable place expression` is a :t:`place expression` whose memory location cannot be modified.

-HELP LUKAS!
-What are the immutable place expressions?

 :dp:`fls_ku38h562vfyl`
 A :t:`mutable place expression` is a :t:`place expression` whose memory location can be modified.
 The following :t:`[place expression]s` are :t:`[mutable place